Board of Directors

 Sylvie Chagnon is closely involved with the management of corporate donations at Lallemand Inc. She is a member of the board of directors of the St. Mary’s Hospital Foundation.
 She was formerly associated with Les Grands Ballets Canadiens de Montréal as a member of the board of directors and chair of Les Amis des Grands Ballets.
 She sat on the board of the Quebec Breast Cancer Foundation and is co-founder of the Serenity Program.
 She has taken an active part in major fundraising campaigns for these organizations.

 Johanne Champoux has always loved art, and sits since 2010 on the Board of the Volunteer Association of the Montreal Museum of Fine Arts.
 She was president of the 2013 Museum Ball Steering Committee.
 The fight against cancer is also a cause dear to her heart and she is involved with the Jewish General Hospital as Honorary Chairwoman of the walk to end Women’s Cancers, and president of a benefit concert event for breast cancer research.
+She also seats on the board of directors of the Marie-Vincent Foundation.
 Passionate about communications, she pursued a career in publicity and media, notably spending 12 years as director, Media Creativity at Radio-Canada, and 10 years at Réseau TVA.

 Joanne Chevrier has an extensive background in communications and marketing, as well as in sponsorships and philanthropy.
 For 20 years, she was in charge of several activities at Hydro-Québec, most notably involving the management of donations and sponsorships, communication with external clientele, and internal communication, She is involved with numerous cultural organizations and was a member of the board of directors of the Théâtre du Nouveau Monde for 16 years, as well as sitting on the board of Montreal’s Quartier des spectacles Partnership for 8 years.
 Today, she is vice-president of the board of directors of the Festival International du Film sur l'Art (FIFA) and sits on several committees of cultural institutions in Montreal, including the executive committee of LA SERRE - living arts as secretary of the board, and the governance committee of the Quartier des spectacles Partnership